josygeorge/practical-python-flask-project/README.md

 ### Heroku Deployment

-1. Create a Heroku App
+1. Create / Sign Up a Heroku Account at [https://www.heroku.com/](https://www.heroku.com/)
+  - Sign In to Heroku account
+  - create New App
 2. Connect Git remote to Heroku
-3. Create / Use a 'requirements.txt' file
+3. Create and/or Use a 'requirements.txt' file
 4. Create a Heroku 'Procfile'
+5. Create your config vars (key:value)
+  - Go to Settings -> Config Vars -> Add each one
+      - IP : YOUR_IP
+      - PORT: 5000
+      - SECRET_KEY: xxxxxxx
+6. Deploy
+  - Go to Deploy Tab Section
+    - Deployment method -> App connected to GitHub
+      - Select (search and find) github repository
+    - Deploy Branch
+    - You could set Automatic Deploys, for next each pushes to the GitHub
+7. Check the Activity Tab for Successful deployments OR other wise, in case of FAIL for errors
+8. Finally, Open App for running the app

 ## Coding and Testing